Sirius: Etymology

 The proper name "Sirius" comes from the Latin Sīrius, from the Ancient Greek Σείριος (Seirios, "glowing" or "scorcher").
 The Greek word itself may have been imported from elsewhere before the Archaic period, one authority suggesting a link with the Egyptian god Osiris.
 The name's earliest recorded use dates from the 7th century BC in Hesiod's poetic work Works and Days.
 In 2016, the International Astronomical Union organized a Working Group on Star Names (WGSN) to catalog and standardize proper names for stars.
 The WGSN's first bulletin of July 2016 included a table of the first two batches of names approved by the WGSN, which included Sirius for the star α Canis Majoris A. It is now so entered in the IAU Catalog of Star Names.

 Sirius has over 50 other designations and names attached to it.
 In Geoffrey Chaucer's essay Treatise on the Astrolabe, it bears the name Alhabor and is depicted by a hound's head.
-This name is widely used on medieval astrolabes from Western Europe.
-In Sanskrit it is known as Mrgavyadha "deer hunter", or Lubdhaka "hunter".
+This name is widely used on medieval astrolabes from Western Europe, and is derived from the Arabic al-’abūr, meaning "the one who crossed over".
+In Sanskrit it is known as मृगव्याध (Mŕgavyādh, "deer hunter"), or व्याध (Vyādh, "hunter").
 As Mrgavyadha, the star represents Rudra (Shiva).
 The star is referred to as Makarajyoti in Malayalam and has religious significance to the pilgrim center Sabarimala.
 In Scandinavia, the star has been known as Lokabrenna ("burning done by Loki", or "Loki's torch").
 In the astrology of the Middle Ages, Sirius was a Behenian fixed star, associated with beryl and juniper.
 Its astrological symbol was listed by Heinrich Cornelius Agrippa.